VictoriaSzy/MKS21X-FinalProject/README.md

 Victoria: I finished up working on the enter key and made sure that it worked on all of the modes and levels.
 I made the game work so that when the enter key is hit, it changes the identifier of the tile based on the cursor's location relative to the x-coordinate of the first column of the board and the y-coordinate of the first row of the board.
 We tried including our gameover message but the screen didn't clear properly so Jionghao wants to figure it out.
 Jionghao and I both wrote the instructions together.

 Jionghao: I worked on the exiting of the game back into the terminal.
 It exits properly but it appears you cant see the words you type out. terminal is still functionional.
+We recommend that the user quits the terminal and then opens a new window to play the game again.